SofiaG1l/R_Course/README.md

-# R-workshop: R for Social Scientists
+# R-Course: R for Social Scientists

-Welcome to the website of the “R for Social Scientists” workshop!
+Welcome to the website of the course “R for Social Scientists”!

-I designed this workshop series to give social scientists all that is necessary to start using R in their everyday work.
+I designed this course to give social scientists all that is necessary to start using R in their everyday work.

-The workshop is designed for academics in different career stages (from PhD students to professors) and with different backgrounds.
+The course is designed for academics in different career stages (from PhD students to professors) and with different backgrounds.
 It does not matter if you are a qualitative researcher that has never used R, or a quantitative researcher that wants to learn new topics or move out of